Eelviny/eelviny.me/content/posts/smartish-washing-machine/index.md

 ![The guts of the Shelly](5220d7.avif)

-Note that the device I'm showing above is actually the Shelly Plus i4 that I use elsewhere as that's all I took pictures of, but the process is about the same.
+Note that the device I'm showing above is actually the Shelly Plus i4 that I use elsewhere as that's all I took pictures of, but the process is about the same (the i4 definitely would not work for this usecase).
 Internally the device has a GPIO header that exposes the necessary pins to power up the board and flash a new firmware, but I didn't have a male connector of the right pin pitch to connect with it.
 Luckly, the wires inside of a solid core RJ45 ethernet cable are just the right size, and what I had on hand.
 I soldered a tiny little jig together to connect it to a USB serial device, and we're off to the races.

 ![Installing it](cfed7c.avif)